sociotechnica-org/worksquared-site/README.md

 # WorkSquared.ai

-A simple landing page for WorkSquared.ai, built with Astro and React.
+A simple landing page for Work Squared, built with Astro and React.

 ## About

-This site serves as the homepage for WorkSquared, featuring minimal content with a link to SocioTechnica.
+This site serves as the homepage for Work Squared, featuring minimal content with a link to SocioTechnica.

 ## Tech Stack